 Clinical trials have shown that orlistat has worked to improve high blood pressure, increased lipid levels and type 2 diabetes.
 It is unclear whether this is a direct result of orlistat, or the positive outcome of a reduction in weight.

-Can you buy Orlistat over the counter?
+Can you buy orlistat over the counter?

 Orlistat 60mg comes in a branded version known as Alli.
 It is possible to purchase Alli over the counter.
 The higher strength Xenical or generic orlistat, contain 120mg of orlistat and can only be obtained with a prescription.
 You can visit your GP, or buy orlistat online from our UK regulated pharmacy.